jlparkI/xGPR/docs/advanced/fitting_tutorial.rst

 really recommend this -- it's mostly used for testing.
 In the past, we've found that both LBFGS and numerous flavors of stochastic gradient descent are substantially slower for fitting than exact and preconditioned CG, at least for tol < 1e-4.

-(SGD is popular in the literature because it works well for deep learning.
+As a side note: SGD is popular in the literature because it works well for deep learning.
 Most papers that recommend some flavor of SGD haven't tried to use it for high-dimensional linear problems that may sometimes be ill-conditioned and where a tight fit is desired -- SGD does NOT work well under this particular set of circumstances, at least Adam, AMSGrad, SVRG, and the other usual suspects.
 The amount of learning rate tuning required to get SGD to work well is simply not acceptable for an out of the box fitting routine.
-Of course, if this changes and some better SGD variant becomes available, we'll add it here too...)